Ukraine's Zelenskiy tells U.N. 'accountability must be inevitable' | Law-Order

 Ukraine's Zelenskiy tells U.N. 'accountability must be inevitable'

 Ukrainian President Volodymyr Zelenskiy told the United Nations Security Council that "accountability must be inevitable" for Russia as he accused Russian troops of committing "the most terrible war crimes" since World War Two.
 Zelenskiy showed a short video of burned, bloodied and mutilated bodies, including children, in Irpin, Dymerka, Mariupol and Bucha.
-He questioned the value of the 15-member U.N.
-Security Council, which has been unable to take any action over Russia's Feb.
-24 invasion of Ukraine because Moscow is a veto power, along with the United States, France, Britain and China.
+Russia's U.N.
+Ambassador Vassily Nebenzia then told the Security Council that Russian troops are not targeting civilians, dismissing accusations of abuse as lies.

 Ukrainian President Volodymyr Zelenskiy told the United Nations Security Council that "accountability must be inevitable" for Russia as he accused Russian troops of committing "the most terrible war crimes" since World War Two.
 Zelenskiy showed a short video of burned, bloodied and mutilated bodies, including children, in Irpin, Dymerka, Mariupol and Bucha.

 Griffiths, who is seeking a humanitarian truce in Ukraine, said "we have a long road ahead of us" after what he described as a "frank" meeting with Russia's Foreign Minister Sergei Lavrov in Moscow on Monday.
+Griffiths said he hopes to travel to Ukraine on Wednesday to meet with Ukrainian officials.
 "Perilous conditions are hampering our efforts to access civilians - or for them to access us.
-Civilians must be allowed to move to safer areas without the fear of attacks," Griffiths told the U.N.
-Security Council on Tuesday.
-He said he hopes to travel to Ukraine on Wednesday to meet with Ukrainian officials.
+Civilians must be allowed to move to safer areas without the fear of attacks," he told the Security Council.

-She said the U.N.
-Human Rights Monitoring Mission in Ukraine was seeking to verify all allegations.
 U.N.
 Secretary-General Antonio Guterres warned the Security Council that Russia's invasion of Ukraine is one of the greatest challenges ever to the international order "because of its nature, intensity, and consequences."
+"This council is charged with maintaining peace - and doing so in solidarity," he said, voicing regret about the divisions that have prevented it from taking any action.

-Guterres said the war was putting even more pressure on the developing world, with more than 1.2 billion people particularly vulnerable to spiking food, energy and fertilizer costs.
-"We are already seeing some countries move from vulnerability into crisis, and signs of serious social unrest," he added.
+Thomas-Greenfield responded: "It is - and it is also the responsibility of U.N. leaders.
+And every member state with a voice in the GA (General Assembly)."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)